kgupta26/sp-connector-manager/demo.md

 For the most part, you should not need to worry about it once you launch the command.
 It might take some time because its download and building the images for you locally.

-## Run LocalTunnel to Access Connect Server from the Internet
+## Run LocalTunnel to access Confluent Connect server from the Internet
-Since the `Confluent Connect` is running in its own Docker container we need to somehow make it accessible for `Connect Manager` (which runs on K8) to be able to to talk to it so that it can start/stop connectors.
+Since the `Confluent Connect` is running in its own Docker container we need to somehow make it accessible for `Connect Manager` (which runs on K8) so that it can talk to it for starting and stopping connectors.

-Start a new terminal and run the following command.
+Start a new terminal and run the following command (from the project directory)

 ``` bash
 npx localtunnel --local-https true \